VLOGroup/pylopt/HowToDo.md

 # Run Tensorboard

+## Local

 Activate a virtual environment with pre-installed Tensorboard (if not installed, simply run `pip install tensorboard`).
 Then, in a shell type `tensorboard --logdir=<path_to_tfevents_dir>`.
 Then the dashboard of Tensorboard is (per default) available at `http://localhost:6006/`.

+## Remote

+On the remote server run tensorboard as above.
+To view the tensorboard from the local machine proceed as follows

+* ssh <user>@<remote> -N -f -L localhost:16006:localhost:6006
+* Open localhost:16006 in the browser of the local machine